 Recommendation Description central function, including in generation of market demand.
 Develop DNA A well functioning germplasm resources center provides valuable Fingerprinting functions and services necessary for development of the seed System to industry.
 By mapping the genome, DNA fingerprinting enables Characterize and identification and tracking of sources of germplasm, including Track Germplasm public germplasm (which could, for example, be used to inform the variety release and PBR processes).
 With sufficient legal status and strengthened decision-making capabilities, the National Plant Genetic Resources Center (NPGRC) could maintain a germplasm resources center and house a DNA fingerprinting system supported through collaboration with stakeholders such as TOSCI and SUA, regional initiatives already underway (e.g. cassava fingerprinting at Mikocheni Agricultural Research Institute), and international institutions like the Consultative Group for International Agricultural Research (CGIAR).
 Study Institutional Challenges in early generation seed (EGS) (breeder, foundation, and Arrangements for basic seed) value chains significantly affect availability of high Early Generation quality seed.
 Investment in public varieties (through, for example, Seed of Selected the CGIAR) is not transferring readily to the private sector, and the Crops public sector cannot always produce adequate EGS to meet demand.
 Developing models for institutional cooperation between the public and private sectors depending upon the demand, profitability, and public good of specific varieties could address this challenge.
-An agreement on institutional arrangements for EGS of selected crops could clarify a role for the private sector in EGS and contribute significantly to addressing broader challenges that exist in the A 1 D (Tanzanian seed sector.
-Apply Best Private sector access to public varieties has been highlighted as a Practices in Authorization of particular issue in the Tanzanian seed industry.
-To address this Public Varieties challenge, a Ministerial Circular was introduced to allow the private Public varieues sector to access pre-basic seed directly from Agricultural Research Institutes (ARIs); however, the Circular has achieved limited success and is therefore under review.
+An agreement on institutional arrangements for EGS of selected crops could clarify a role for the private sector in EGS and contribute significantly to addressing broader challenges that exist in the Tanzanian seed sector.
+Apply Best Private sector access to public varieties has been highlighted as a Practices in particular issue in the Tanzanian seed industry.
+To address this Authorization of challenge, a Ministerial Circular was introduced to allow the private Public Varieties sector to access pre-basic seed directly from Agricultural Research Institutes (ARIs); however, the Circular has achieved limited success and is therefore under review.
 The review process has included the input of various stakeholders through, for example, workshops held by the MAFC, and many recommendations provided by the private sector have been accepted.
-The application of best practices in authorization of public varieties would support ongoing efforts in the MAFC to improve the 2011 Circular. ongoing choice in the Phil o to improve the 2011 director.
+The application of best practices in authorization of public varieties would support ongoing efforts in the MAFC to improve the 2011 Circular.